-A balance sheet summarizes a company’s financial position at a point in time in a table showing a company’s assets on the left and its liabilities on the right.
-The difference between a company’s assets and liabilities is its net worth or financial equity.
+A balance sheet summarizes a company’s financial position at a point in time.
+The table shows a company’s assets on the left and its liabilities on the right, where the difference between a company’s assets and liabilities is its net worth or financial equity.
 Financial equity is included on the right side under the liabilities so the two columns balance.

-A balance sheet can be broken into three components: assets, liabilities, and financial equity.
+Balance sheets include three main categories: assets, liabilities, and financial equity.
 The sum of a company’s liabilities and financial equity must equal its assets since the value of a company (equity) equals the sum of its assets minus what it owes (its liabilities).
-For example, assume Tye’s Laundry has $700,000 in assets and $470,000 in debts.
-Tye has $230,000 in financial equity in the company.
-This is reflected on a balance sheet where all of the assets are listed on the left side, and the liabilities and financial equity are listed on the right side.
-The sum of the liabilities and financial equity must equal the assets.
+It is customary to list all of a company’s assets on the left side and its liabilities and financial equity on the right side.
 For example, assume Tye’s Laundry holds the following assets:

 Now assume Tye's Laundry has the following liabilities:

-When a business borrows money, the loan amount is a liability, but the cash or asset purchased with the loan immediately becomes an asset.
-Assume Tye’s Laundry borrows $30,000 to purchase equipment.
+When a business borrows money, the loan amount is a liability, but the cash or asset purchased with the loan becomes an asset.
+Assume Tye’s Laundry borrows $30,000 to buy equipment.
 Tye’s equipment loans would increase by $30,000, but his washer and dryer’s account on the asset side of his balance sheet would also increase by $30,000.
-If Tye uses cash in the business to purchase the washers, Tye's Laundry's cash balance would decrease $30,000, and the company's washer and dryer account would increase $30,000.
+If Tye uses cash in the business to purchase the washers, Tye’s Laundry’s cash balance will decrease by $30,000, and the company’s washer and dryer account will increase by $30,000.
 In both these cases, the financial equity remains unchanged.
-If Tye had financed the purchase of the washers and dryers by investing more of his own money, the assets and financial equity balances would increase by $30,000.
-This is because his investment adds $30,000 of equipment the company's assets.
-He has not borrowed any money, so Tye's Laundry's liabilities would be unchanged.
-The difference is reflected in the financial equity since the value of the company has increased $30,000.
+If Tye had financed the purchase of the washers and dryers by investing his own money, the assets and financial equity balances would increase by $30,000 because his investment added $30,000 of equipment to the company’s assets.
+He has not borrowed any money, so Tye’s Laundry’s liabilities would be unchanged.
+The difference is reflected in the financial equity since the company’s value has increased by $30,000.
 Finally, assume that Tye generates a $10,000 profit.
-As an owner he receives the profit, so the profit is added to the financial equity, assuming he leaves his profits in the company.
+As an owner, he receives the profit.
+If he leaves the profit in the company, it would is added to the financial equity.

 Investors and lenders scrutinize a company’s balance sheet to assess a company’s financial health.
 They compare many years to see if a company’s debt has been growing in relationship to its financial equity.
 They may look at the relationship between its cash position and its liabilities.